 Divorce rates amongst older couples is also a significant contributor.
-Rates amongst older couples have continually increased since the 90’s, especially so in the past 5-10 years.
-Over 13,000 women aged 55+ divorced in 2016, and for men the figure was even higher at 19,454.
+Rates amongst older couples have continually increased since the ’90s, especially so in the past 5-10 years.
+Over 13,000 women aged 55+ divorced in 2016, and for men, the figure was even higher at 19,454.
 This is a double-digit percentage rise in rates compared to 2015.
 In fact, around 28 per cent of the total number of divorces last year were by men and women aged over 50.
-In most cases this causes one of the parties to move out of the martial home and into rental accommodation.
+In most cases this causes one of the parties to move out of the marital home and into a rental accommodation.

 The renter population is ageing.
 Over half of private renting tenants are over 30 and the number of pensioners renting is at record levels, those who rent into retirement typically find themselves much worse off.

 Getting a mortgage later in life isn’t impossible.
 There is no maximum age for applying for a mortgage however lenders may have their own limits, and the older you are means you may be restricted to shorter mortgage terms.

 Whether you’re looking to re-mortgage, downsize or even buying your first property, there are steps you can take to maximise your chances.